tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Security and Privacy Goals {#goals}

-ECH considers two types of attackers: passive and active.
+ECH considers two types of attackers: passive and active, each restricted to the network segment between the client and the client-facing server.
 Passive attackers can read packets from the network, but they cannot perform any sort of active behavior such as probing servers or querying DNS.
 A middlebox that filters based on plaintext packet contents is one example of a passive attacker.
 In contrast, active attackers can also write packets into the network for malicious purposes, such as interfering with existing connections, probing servers, and querying DNS.
 In short, an active attacker corresponds to the conventional threat model for TLS 1.3 {{RFC8446}}.

 Given these types of attackers, the primary goals of ECH are as follows.